 So you’ve decided to take a gap year after getting your degree, or maybe in between two jobs.
 You flew to Australia, New Zealand and/or South-East Asia to go backpacking for a couple of months.
 It was amazing, and you feel a strong need to travel again.
 Heck, you wouldn’t even mind traveling for a whole year.
 Or maybe two.
-Or even five!
+Or even to become a full time traveller!
 Sound familiar?
 It definitely does to me.

 I was 24 and I had officially discovered traveling.
 My dream was to buy a single ticket to anywhere and to never return to The Netherlands again.
-Now, 5 years later, having traveled intensely for three 6+ month periods, my perception of the often heard “dream” of full-time travel has been shaped rigorously.
+Now, almost 10 years later, having traveled intensely for four 6+ month periods, my perception of the often heard “dream” of being a full time traveller has been shaped rigorously.
 It was about time for me to write this article.

-What does “full-time travel” really mean?
+What does “full time traveller” really mean?
 To me, it meant staying on the road for as long as I could.
 Perhaps even forever!
 I would move from place to place, not staying in one place too long as it would inevitably get boring after a while.
 If I could live 6 months out of a backpack, then why not a year, or 2, or 5?
 Behold, my first misconception: continuous travel is the ultimate goal.

 The first time I started doubting this theory was on my second longer-term trip, where I traveled from Alaska to Antarctica.
 The trip lasted 8 months and because of the large number of countries I planned to visit (16, mostly over land) I was traveling faster than usual.
 After about 6 months, with a trip to Antarctica still on the itinerary, I caught myself thinking: “I wish I could just crash on a couch for a couple of days with my mates”.
 I quickly discarded the feeling, deeming it to be absurd.
 Since, you know, “I was living the dream”, right?